 Every dog is an individual, there are different breeds and different temperaments.
 The type of enrichment a pug has will most likely be different to a border collie.
 So, we must come up with a tailored enrichment plan appropriate for your dog’s size, age, health condition and breed specific behaviours.

 Social enrichment is about letting your dog interact with other people or animals.
 A simple trip to your mum’s house, can be social enrichment for your dog because they get to engage in people that aren’t just living in your house.
 If your dog doesn’t like dog parks but loves your cousins’ dog, make sure to nurture that and make regular play dates.
 If your dog loves people, let him interact with people.
 It doesn’t just need to be other dogs.
 It could be any species like cats, bunnies, birds, ducks (just be careful and keep your dog on lead at first if you’re not sure how they will respond).
 Social enrichment can also mean training or games with you, like a game of tug-of-war or fetch.
+Dog’s love to interact with their favourite people.
+So don’t just plonk a new toy down for them – engage and play with it with your dog!
 My kids love doing running races in the house and our dog will often join in.
 That’s a form of enrichment!

 This can include things like puzzles, training, those things that are mentally stimulating and going to get your dog thinking.
+Dogs love to chew, to lick, to shred things!
+So we need to give them appropriate outlets for that.
 Yes, they may involve food too but it’s more about getting the dogs brain working.
 Something as simple as popping treats in a muffin tin and covering them with a towel or a tissue.
 Watch your dog try to work out how to move it to get to the treat.
+A paper towel roll to shred up into pieces.
 A game of hide and seek can be great fun.
 My dog, Cooper loves it when we hide his toys or treats around the house and make him go find them.
 This is a good one for the whole family to get involved in.
 The kids love hiding his things and watching him try find them.
 It’s a great mentally stimulating game for your dog.
 We’ve even taught him how to differentiate between certain toys.

 Physical habitat Enrichment